gitter-lab/ml4bio/README.md

 ## Running

-The ml-bio-workshop repository provides [scripts](https://github.com/carpentries-incubator/ml4bio-workshop/tree/gh-pages/scripts) for installing and launching the ml4bio GUI.
+The ML4Bio workshop repository provides [scripts](https://github.com/carpentries-incubator/ml4bio-workshop/tree/gh-pages/scripts) for installing and launching the ml4bio GUI.
 Once the ml4bio package and its dependencies have been installed, the GUI can be launched using the `ml4bio` command from the command line.

 ## Third party materials